 Email filters are like automated rules that, if implemented properly, will save you time and allow you to focus on important emails.
 As I have mentioned in this post already, you can automatically sort mail based on certain rules such as the sender, subject, included works in content, and so on.
 These messages can be automatically delivered to a specific folder and automatically sorted.

 Keep on top of your spam settings

 Spam levels have dropped a lot over the past few years thanks to the effort of multiple spam detection tools.
+Phishing and spoof emails have become a larger problem today.
 It is still important to manage, and you can do so by, reporting the spam and block the sender from being able to penetrate your neatly organized inbox again.
-You can block a whole domain, email address or IP address via the spam blacklist.
+You can block a whole domain, email address, or IP address via the spam blocklist.

 Do you have any email management tips?
 Feel free to post a comment below.